WHAT IS ADOPT-A-PARK?

 Kilbirnie Park is located on the west side of the Stonebridge community at the corner of Shadehill Crescent and Kilbirnie Drive.
 The park boasts a splash pad with multiple sprinklers and jets, as well as an extensive playground with 3 structures, a large gazebo and swings.
-Kilbirnie Park Skating Rink The SCA is also the rink operator for the Kilbirnie park skating rink in the Winter that is maintained by community volunteers.
+Kilbirnie Park Outdoor Rink – The SCA is also the rink operator for the Kilbirnie Park skating rink that is maintained by dedicated community volunteers.

 W.C.
 Levesque Park – Adopted Since 2010

 W.C.
-Levesque Park – is located on Riverstone Drive and can also be accessed via LongField (Jockvale Road).
+Levesque Park is located on Riverstone Drive and can also be accessed via LongField (Jockvale Road).
 It spans more than 24 acres running along the Jock River.
-The park consists of a large play structure, four swings, a gazebo and several soccer/playing fields including a cricket pitch.
-The SCA also hosts the ‘Just for Fun’ 6 week soccer program for kids aged 3-9 at this park in late Spring.
+The park consists of a large play structure, four swings, a gazebo and several playing fields including a cricket pitch.
+The SCA hosts the ‘Just for Fun’ 6-week soccer program for kids aged 3-9 at this park in each Spring.

 Golflinks Park – Adopted Since 2010

 Golflinks Park is a small park with a climbing structure and swings at the corner of Golflinks Drive and Calderwood Way.

 Orchard Park – Adopted Since 2017

-Orchard Park is a 0.9 hectare parkette located at 415 Kilspindie Ridge in the Orchard Community of Barrhaven.
-The new park provides the neighbourhood with junior and senior playground equipment, swings, open space free play area, benchfit training, seating, pathways, and landscaped greenspace.
+Orchard Park is a parkette located at 415 Kilspindie Ridge.
+The new park provides the neighbourhood with junior and senior playground equipment, swings, open space and free play area, benchfit training, seating, pathways, and landscaped greenspace.